Differential Expression and the Mouse Gut-Brain Axis

 We will first need to do a log transformation of the padj

 variable.
 We do this in order to spread our values out along the y-axis - otherwise, all the dots that represent genes will be too scrunched together.
+Remember, we did this earlier when we made our histograms!

 $padj_trans <- -log10(asd_vs_c$padj) asd_vs_c

-tells R what the y-axis values should be.
+Here’s the code for your basic volcano plot.
 Notice that we can just use the column names for x

 and y